-Political science is among the highest-ranked specialities of the University of Tartu (see Rankings and Surveys).
+Political science is among the highest-ranked specialities taught at the University of Tartu.

-The MA programme in Politics and Governance in the Digital Age is based on learning from this success story against the backdrop of global theories and trends in politics.
-We believe that Estonia is the place to study how digital governance can be implemented in today’s world of globalization and digital transformation.
+The master's programme in Politics and Governance in the Digital Age is based on learning from this success story against the backdrop of global theories and trends in politics.
+We believe that Estonia is the place to study how digital governance can be implemented in today’s world of globalisation and digital transformation.

-In academic scoreboards, the University of Tartu ranks among the top 250 of universities in the world (see Rankings and Surveys).
+In academic scoreboards, the University of Tartu ranks among the top 350 universities in the world.

 The University of Tartu offers advanced study facilities, excellent libraries, well-equipped computer labs and modern residence halls.
 Interactive and innovative teaching and learning methods are widely used.
 There is a wide variety of opportunities to study abroad, including Erasmus agreements with a broad range of European partner universities.